 Mortgage Costs and Fees

 If you’re purchasing a property with a mortgage, there will be costs associated with this.
 These costs will vary depending on your individual circumstances and the mortgage you’re applying for.
 Costs may include:

 - A loan processing fee (typically in the order of NZ$150)

 - Valuation fees (this will vary depending on the location and size of the property, but typically in the order of NZ$500-NZ$800).

 Depending on your personal circumstances you may encounter other costs, such as currency charges if you’re transferring money from overseas or mortgage broker fees and so on.

-We’ve produced articles not just for New Zealand, but also Australia and the UK, so make sure you take the time to consider all your options and make sure your investment is right for you.
+We’ve produced articles not just for New Zealand, but also for Australia and the UK, so make sure you take the time to consider all your options and make sure your investment is right for you.

 Important notice: Proptech Pioneer and its associated companies seeks to provide investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
 You use the information at your own risk and accept no liability if you rely on this information.
-Proptech Pioneer is not a tax advisor, conveyance, lawyer, financial advisor or mortgage advisor.
+Proptech Pioneer is not a tax advisor, accountant, conveyancer, lawyer, financial advisor or mortgage advisor.
 You should seek independent advice from independent professionals before making any investment decision